angrybacon/doomsday-wiki/markdown/chapters/01-meandeck/07-sideboard.md

 Part graveyard deck and part combo deck, they are popular and more resilient with the modal double-faced land cards.
-You should be okay boarding in a similar fashion when facing reanimator to maximise early disruption and interaction and play a slightly more controlling role.
+You should be okay boarding in a similar fashion when facing reanimator to maximize early disruption and interaction and play a slightly more controlling role.

 ## Closing Words